vertoforce/Stater/README.md

 ### Define your work functions

+A work function is the smallest amount of work possible towards the larger task.
+At the end, the function returns a new "state" that the next call of the function will continue from.

-We define each work function as a map so that we can save the "name" of the work function for each task.
-This is because after each work done by the task, we cannot save the work function to disk, we need to save a "reference/pointer" so we know what to run when the program starts again.
+We define the work functions all at once to the task engine as a map.
+This means the task only needs to know the "name" of it's work function.
+We do this because we cannot save the work function to disk, we need to save a "reference/pointer" so we know what to run when the task starts again (especially across restarts).

-To define your work functions simple create a `map[string]stater.IncrementalWorkFunction`
+To define your work functions simple create a `map[string]stater.IncrementalWorkFunction{}`

 ### Create a task engine

 The task engine is the central location to store the [StorageDriver](https://godoc.org/github.com/vertoforce/Stater#StorageDriver) and the [Messager](https://godoc.org/github.com/vertoforce/Stater#Messager).

-It also starts all paused tasks if the program restarts.
+It also re-starts all stopped tasks if the program restarts.

-To create it simply use the StorageDriver and workFunctions you have defined above.
+To create it simply use the StorageDriver and workFunctions you have defined above (see godoc for details).

 ## Important notes